DongzeHE/scpca-docs/docs/processing_information.md

 ### Processed gene expression data

-In addition to the raw gene expression data, we also provide a `_processed.rds` file containing a `SingleCellExperiment` object with the filtered, normalized counts matrix and embeddings from dimensionality reduction.
+In addition to the raw gene expression data, we also provide a `_processed.rds` file containing a `SingleCellExperiment` object with further filtering applied, a normalized counts matrix, and results from dimensionality reduction.

 Prior to normalization, low-quality cells are removed from the gene by cell counts matrix.
-To predict low-quality cells, we use [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that jointly models proportion of reads belonging to mitochondrial genes and number of unique genes detected.
+To identify low-quality cells, we use [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that jointly models proportion of reads belonging to mitochondrial genes and number of unique genes detected.
-Cells with a high likelihood of being compromised, greater than 0.75, and cells that do not pass a minimum number of unique genes detected threshold of 200 are removed from the counts matrix present in the `_processed.rds` file.
+Cells with a high likelihood of being compromised (greater than 0.75) and cells that do not pass a minimum number of unique genes detected threshold of 200 are removed from the counts matrix present in the `_processed.rds` file.

 Log-normalized counts are calculated using the deconvolution method presented in [Lun, Bach, and Marioni 2016](https://doi.org/10.1186/s13059-016-0947-7).
-The log-normalized counts are used to model variance of each gene prior to selecting the top 2000 highly variable genes(HVG).
+The log-normalized counts are used to model variance of each gene prior to selecting the top 2000 highly variable genes (HVGs).
-The HVGs are then used as input to principal component analysis, and the top 50 principal components are selected.
+These HVGs are then used as input to principal component analysis, and the top 50 principal components are selected.
-Finally, the principal components are used to calculate the [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection) embeddings.
+Finally, these principal components are used to calculate the [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection) embeddings.

 ## CITE-seq quantification